openmcp-project/cluster-provider-kind/README.md

   - hostPath: /var/run/docker.sock
     containerPath: /var/run/host-docker.sock
 ```

+### Testing Docker Socket Access

 In order to test that the socket is functional, a simple pod can be deployed:

 ```yaml
 apiVersion: v1